EmuxEvans/tinystatus/README.md

 Included is the excellent "pagekite.py" script.
 To run this, you'll *also* need python 2 installed, because it doesn't work with modern Python, sadly.
 But, once you have python 2, you can use it to launch pagekite.py like this:
-* python2 pagekite.py <portnumber> <desiredsubdomain>.pagekite.me
+* python2 pagekite.py (portnumber) (desiredsubdomain).pagekite.me

-..and the pagekite.py script will guide you through signing up for a free month of use and see if you can register mytinystatusID.pagekite.me as your server name.
+..and the pagekite.py script will guide you through signing up for a free month of use and see if you can register desiredsubdomain.pagekite.me as your server name.

 Then start your server like so:
-* python3 TinyStatus.py serve https://<desiredsubdomain>.pagekite.me <portnumber> <otherservers if any, space-delimited>
+* python3 TinyStatus.py serve https://(desiredsubdomain).pagekite.me <portnumber> <otherservers if any, space-delimited>

 The only rule is: Don't host a node *and* use posting/fetching in the same folder, or database conflicts may occur.
 If you want to host a node, copy the